sergejsha/twentyfour/README.md

 The project contains pre-built binaries for
 * [Garmin Fenix 5X plus](https://github.com/beworker/twentyfour/blob/master/binaries/fenix5xplus)

-You can install it to your Garmin watch by donwloading a release or a debug version of the binaries and copying it into the `GARMIN/Apps` folder of your Garmin watch via USB.
+You can install the watch face to your Garmin watch by donwloading a release or a debug version of the binaries and copying it into the `GARMIN/Apps` folder of your Garmin watch via USB.

 # License
 ```